Ak4shKr/crowdsourced/README.md

 # 🛠️ Crowdsourced Problem Reporting and Resolution Platform

 Welcome to the **Crowdsourced Problem Reporting and Resolution Platform**, a community-driven solution designed to empower residents and streamline issue management for local authorities.
-This platform allows users to easily report and track public infrastructure problems, ensuring quicker resolutions and a better living environment for all.
+This platform allows users to easily report and track public **infrastructure problems**, **ensuring quicker resolutions** and a **better living environment** for all.

 ## 🚀 Project Overview

-Our platform bridges the gap between citizens and local authorities, making it easier to report and resolve issues like potholes, broken streetlights, and more.
+Our platform **bridges the gap between citizens and local authorities**, making it easier to report and resolve issues like **potholes, broken streetlights, and more**.
 By leveraging the power of crowdsourcing, we enable communities to come together to identify and prioritize problems that need attention.

 ## ✨ Features